 - It’s OK to use technology.
 Technology can save you a lot of money and planning.
 And more importantly using computers and tablets is a useful skill for your kids to learn.

 - Don’t get stressed out if your kids can’t do something or really struggle.
 It’s not your teaching.
 I can guarantee you that!
 Give them time and support.
 This is what makes homeschooling great!

 - Keep track of everything you do.
 It doesn’t have to be super detailed or complicated.
 It will help you to see what works and what doesn’t.

 - Never feel that you’re not doing enough.
 The fact that your kids are getting one-on-one attention and that learning happens all the time, means that you’re doing enough.

 - People will ask about socialisation.
 This is such a buzz word related to homeschooling.
-Socialisation happens everywhere.
-It doesn’t have to happen in a particular place or situation.
+But socialisation happens everywhere.
+So it doesn’t have to happen in a particular place or situation.

 - Baking may seem like frivolous fun.
 But it is an incredible opportunity for learning.

 - Don’t let people judge your decision to homeschool.
-You are doing what you feel is best for you and your family.
+After all, you are doing what you feel is best for you and your family.

-- It’s OK to have fun, to take a break, to sleep late or to go on holiday from time to time.
-Don’t put too much pressure on yourself.
+- Lastly, it’s OK to have fun, to take a break, to sleep late or to go on holiday from time to time.
+Above all, don’t put too much pressure on yourself.
 The fact that you’re homeschooling means that you’re doing enough.

 These homeschooling truth bombs are from my experience.
 But homeschooling is such a personal and varied experience for each family.
 What are your truth bombs?
 Drop me an email or comment below.